canhta/CareCircle/docs/research.md

 ## Implementation and Market Strategy

 For a Vietnam MVP, emphasize local partnerships: pilot with a major pharmacy (e.g. Pharmacity) or hospital network to validate user value.
 Integrate with popular payment apps (Momo, ZaloPay) for subscriptions.
-Use agile development with React Native for fast cross-platform rollout, while ensuring end-to-end encryption and Kubernetes-based scaling as planned.
+Use agile development with Flutter for fast cross-platform rollout, while ensuring end-to-end encryption and Kubernetes-based scaling as planned.

 Marketing should target both end-users and institutions: for example, offer free trials to members of elderly community groups and partner with senior centers or chronic-care clinics.
 Leverage Vietnam’s strong social media usage for families (Zalo, Facebook) to spread word-of-mouth.
 Incorporate user feedback loops (in-app surveys) to refine features, especially around notification phrasing and scheduling, to maximize adherence.